-Most of my research revolves around uncertainty estimation in one form or another.
-Uncertainty estimation allows us to quantify ambiguity where it cannot be otherwise resolved.
-This is critical in the study of complex, information-limited systems.
-I am particularly interested in methods which allow us to capture more challenging aspects of uncertainty such as Pareto frontiers, multi-modality, and other forms of non-Gaussian features.
+Most of my research revolves around uncertainty estimation.
+Information about environmental systems is often scarce, and the consequence is uncertainty.
+Statistical methods allows us to quantify this uncertainty where it cannot be otherwise resolved.
+This is critical in the study of the subsurface, one of the most information-limited environmental systems.
+I am particularly interested in statistical methods which allow us to capture advanced aspects of uncertainty such as Pareto frontiers, multi-modality, and other non-Gaussian features.

 Data Assimilation and Sequential Inference

-Data assimilation is a special form of uncertainty estimation.
-It is focussed on systems for which we have an interest in sequential or real-time updates to our uncertainty estimates.
-Examples include weather forecasts, pump control, petroleum engineering, or GPS tracking.
-Advanced data assimilation algorithms can also infer and improve a model's parameters with time, yielding a form of semi-autonomous machine learning.
-Much of my research focusses on such algorithms.
+Data assimilation is a specialized form of uncertainty estimation.
+It plays an important role in systems where we have an interest in sequential or real-time updates to our simulations.
+Examples include weather forecasts, automated pump control, petroleum engineering, or GPS tracking.
+Advanced data assimilation algorithms can even infer and improve a model's parameters with time, yielding self-improving simulations.
+Much of my work focusses on such algorithms.

 Hydrogeology and Numerical Modelling

-The context in which I explore these subjects is generally hydrogeology.
-Groundwater is the most important and ubiquitous freshwater reservoir in many parts of the world.
-Unfortunately, the subsurface is mostly beyond direct observation.
-With limited and predominantly point-wise information, numerical modelling is an important tool to create physically meaningful links between fragmented insights.
-When combined with uncertainty estimation, we can rigorously explore varying hypotheses about the subsurface even with incomplete data.
+The context in which I explore these subjects is often hydrogeology.
+Groundwater is the most important freshwater reservoir in many parts of the world.
+Unfortunately, the subsurface is mostly unobservable, which makes its study challenging.
+With predominantly point-wise data, numerical models are an important tool to create physically meaningful connections between these fragmented pieces of information.
+When combined with uncertainty estimation, we can rigorously study the plausibility and consequences of different hypotheses about the subsurface's properties even with incomplete data.

 Applied & Environmental Geoscience M.Sc.